Parcley27/LeChatelier/README.md

 - **Right peak**: product concentration
 - **Height**: relative concentration of each species
 - **Colour**: blends from reactant colour → product colour based on equilibrium position
-- **Timeline**: flows from back (past) to front (present)
+- **Timeline**: flows from front (present) to back (past)

 When equilibrium shifts, you see the peaks change height and the colour gradient move across the terrain.
-The temporal dimension shows how disturbances propagate through time—stresses applied in the past create waves that flow forward until the system reaches a new equilibrium.
+The temporal dimension shows how disturbances propagate through time-stresses applied in the past create waves that flow forward until the system reaches a new equilibrium.

 ### Controls